darkLordPaddy/demosite/README.md

 # Psychfinder Demo Website

-This is a placeholder website for Psychfinder Pty Ltd, designed to test widget deployments and serve as a demo site connected to a GoDaddy domain via GitHub.
+This is a placeholder website for Psychfinder Pty Ltd, designed to test widget deployments and serve as a demo site.

-## Files

-- `index.html` - Main HTML page
-- `styles.css` - CSS styles for the website
-- `placeholder-logo.svg` - Placeholder logo for Psychfinder

-## Connecting to GoDaddy Domain via GitHub
+## Deploying with Netlify (Recommended for POST Requests)

-### Step 1: Set up GitHub Pages
+### Step 1: Push your code to GitHub

-1. Push this code to a GitHub repository
+1. Create a new GitHub repository
-2. Go to the repository settings > Pages
+2. Push this code to the GitHub repository

-3. Under "Source", select the branch you want to deploy (usually "main" or "master")
-4. Click Save
+### Step 2: Set up Netlify

+1. Create a free account on [Netlify](https://www.netlify.com/)
+2. Click "New site from Git"
+3. Connect your GitHub account and select the repository
+4. Use the following build settings:
+   - Build command: (leave blank)
+   - Publish directory: `.` (just a dot)
+5. Click "Deploy site"

-GitHub will provide you with a URL where your site is published (usually `https://username.github.io/repository-name/`).
+Netlify will provide you with a temporary domain (like `your-site-name.netlify.app`).

-### Step 2: Configure GoDaddy Domain
+### Step 3: Configure Custom Domain on Netlify

+1. Go to your Netlify site dashboard
+2. Click on "Domain settings" or "Domain management"
+3. Click "Add custom domain"
+4. Enter your domain name (e.g., `www.psychfinder.com.au`)
+5. Follow Netlify's instructions to verify domain ownership

+### Step 4: Update DNS on GoDaddy

 1. Log in to your GoDaddy account
 2. Go to your Domain settings
 3. Find "DNS Management" or "Manage DNS" for your domain
-4. You have two options:

-#### Option A: Using an A Record (Recommended)
+4. Add/update the following records:

+For the root domain (psychfinder.com.au):
+- Add CNAME or ALIAS record pointing to your Netlify site URL OR
-Add the following A records to point to GitHub Pages servers:
+- Add the following A records (Netlify's load balancer IPs):
-- Type: A, Name: @, Value: 185.199.108.153, TTL: 600 seconds
-- Type: A, Name: @, Value: 185.199.109.153, TTL: 600 seconds
-- Type: A, Name: @, Value: 185.199.110.153, TTL: 600 seconds
+  - Type: A, Name: @, Value: 75.2.60.5, TTL: 600 seconds
-- Type: A, Name: @, Value: 185.199.111.153, TTL: 600 seconds
+  - Type: A, Name: @, Value: 76.76.21.21, TTL: 600 seconds

-For the www subdomain, add a CNAME record:
+For the www subdomain:
-- Type: CNAME, Name: www, Value: username.github.io, TTL: 600 seconds
+- Type: CNAME, Name: www, Value: your-site-name.netlify.app, TTL: 600 seconds

-#### Option B: Using Domain Forwarding

-1. In GoDaddy, find the "Forwarding" section for your domain
-2. Set up forwarding to your GitHub Pages URL
-3. Choose whether to use masking (URL doesn't change) or redirecting (URL changes to show GitHub)

-### Step 3: Configure GitHub Repository

-1. Create a file named `CNAME` in the root of your repository
-2. Add your domain name (e.g., `psychfinder.com`) to this file
-3. Commit and push this change

-### Step 4: Verify and Secure
+### Step 5: Wait for DNS Propagation and Enable HTTPS

-1. In your GitHub repository settings > Pages, you should see your custom domain listed
-2. Check the "Enforce HTTPS" option to secure your site

-Note: DNS changes can take up to 48 hours to propagate globally.
+1. Wait for DNS changes to propagate (up to 48 hours)
+2. Netlify will automatically provision an SSL certificate for HTTPS

-## Using This Demo Site for Widget Testing
+## Testing Your Supabase Functions

-Once your site is connected, you can use it to test widget deployments by adding your widget code to the site.
-The widgets section already has placeholder spots for showcasing different widgets.
+Once deployed, your site will be able to make POST requests to your Supabase functions.
+The `netlify.toml` file includes headers configuration that allows cross-origin requests.

 ## Contact

 Psychfinder Pty Ltd
-Email: info@psychfinder.com
+Email: support@psychfinder.com.au